Migdalo/writeups/2016-3ds-ctf/what_the_hex/README.md

                     return

 ```
 Next step was to find the correct one.
-I used [pytesseract](https://pypi.python.org/pypi/pytesseract/0.1) to text recognition.
+I used [pytesseract](https://pypi.python.org/pypi/pytesseract/0.1) for text recognition.
 It's a python wrapper for [Tesseract-OCR](https://github.com/tesseract-ocr).
 To be able to pass the image data to pytesseract, the data need to be converted to PIL Image object.
-Because the image is in string string, it needs to be converted to a StringIO object before opening.
+Because the image is in a string, it must to be converted to a StringIO object before opening.

 ``` python
 def read_text_from_image(content, filecount):